 We also had a rigging check done by DLY Rigging (who did the original rigging).
 His report was that the rigging was in okay condition but would need replacing as it was now almost past its intended lifespan.
 His quote to do the required work was about $5,430 and another $4,000 for some other stuff that we probably should also get done.
 We had already figured that we would need to do this as it is virtually impossible to get insurance on any yacht with rigging over 10 years old.

 After the survey was received, we advised that we required repairs to the headsail and leaking starboard bow hatch before we would purchase the boat.
 Also as there were a number of other items that would require work (that we would do later).
-On 30 May 2014 we agreed on a final sale price of $311,000.
+On 30 May 2014 we agreed on a final sale price.

 We made arrangements on 5 June 2014 to transfer the money to the broker.
 It took longer than planned but by 10 June 2014, it was now ours.

 DETAILS OF PIECES OF EIGHT

 The following table gives details of Pieces of Eight